 Fig. 3: Split Column modal in Data Page

 Convert Uploaded Test Questions

-The Convert Uploaded Test Questions option allows you to create gold from a data file.
-This button will convert the units of your source data that have gold values into gold units automatically.
-This can save you time because instead of having to upload a source data file and a gold data file separately, you can upload them together.
+The Convert Uploaded Test Questions option allows you to create test questions from a data file.
+This button will convert the units of your source data that have test question values into test question units automatically.
+This can save you time because instead of having to upload a source data file and a test question data file separately, you can upload them together.

 Working With Your Data